 Anything below that may be too light to hold in place very large kayaks, small boats, and jet skis.
 This could be dangerous if you are using your kayak in an area that has strong tides or currents as it could mean that you will get dragged along in an out-of-control fashion.

 What good is an anchor if you can’t put it safely away in a space that does not take up all of your trunk room?
-Buying a kayak anchor that can be easily folded and features a compact storage case or bag is what you should look for.
+Buying the best kayak anchor must be easily folded and features a compact storage case or bag is what you should look for.
 This will make your kayaking life a lot simpler.

 Best Kayak Anchor Reviews